French Teaching Interns

 If your school or university would like to host a French TA, please send us an email!

-If you are a French student interested in becoming a teaching assistant in the U.S., please visit the CIEP's site for potential applicants.
+If you are a French student interested in becoming a teaching intern in the U.S., please visit the CIEP's site for potential applicants.

 Read testimonials from former French TAs in the U.S.!

 4101 Reservoir Rd.
 NW | Washington D.C.
 20007